 The numerical implementation is based on the phase-field functional:

-where $E_\text{el}$ is the mean-field stored elastic energy of the system (measured in units of $Gb^2$) \cite{groma_dislocation_2016}.
-It was shown before that Eqs.~(\ref{eq:rhod2+},\ref{eq:rhod2-}) can be derived from Eq.~(\ref{eq:plastic_potential}) assuming that $|\kappa| \ll \rho$ and that $P$ can only decrease during the evolution of the system \cite{groma_dislocation_2016}.
+where $E_\text{el}$ is the mean-field stored elastic energy of the system (measured in units of $Gb^2$) \cite{groma_dislocation_2016}, and $\rho_0$ is a constant that does not appear in the evolution equations.
+It was shown before that Eqs.~(\ref{eq:rhod2plus},\ref{eq:rhod2minus}) can be derived from Eq.~(\ref{eq:plastic_potential}) assuming that $|\kappa| \ll \rho$ and that $P$ can only decrease during the evolution of the system \cite{groma_dislocation_2016}.
 In the present implementation, densities are discretized on a regular grid of cell size $a$, and the flow stress $\tau_f$ is replaced by a local stochastic variable (representing the fluctuations of the underlying dislocation microstructure at every cell).
-For the distribution of the yield stress, in accordance with recent DDD results, a Weibull distribution is used with shape parameter 1.4 and scale parameter $Y$ \cite{ispanovity_role_2017}.
+For the distribution of the flow stress, in accordance with recent DDD results, a Weibull distribution is used with shape parameter 1.4 and scale parameter $\alpha$ \cite{ispanovity_role_2017}.
 We apply extremal dynamics: At every timestep, dislocation activity takes place at the site where decrease in $P$ is the largest and this consists of a quantum of dislocation flux $\Delta \rho=a^{-2}$ (of either positive or negative dislocations) flowing through the cell boundary.
 If no such cell exists, external stress $\tau_\text{ext}$ is increased until one cell is triggered.
-Further details of the implementation are summarized in the Supplementary Material.
-In the rest of this Letter we will refer to this model as stochastic continuum dislocation dynamics (SCDD).
+Further details of the implementation are summarized in the Supplemental Material.
+In the rest of this paper this model is refered to as stochastic continuum dislocation dynamics (SCDD).

-In accordance with our 2D-DDD simulations, at $t=0$ a random pattern of $\rho_+$ and $\rho_-$ is assumed, and initially a relaxation step is performed at $\tau_\text{ext}=0$.
-Then, the external stress $\tau_\text{ext}$ is quasi-statically increased.
-The center and right column of Fig.~\ref{fig:pattern_evol}(a) depicts this evolution for a given parameter set ($D^*=0.25$, $A=1.0$, $Y=0.5$, $a=2$).
-A remarkable similarity is obtained between DDD and SCDD in both total and GND profiles at analogous stress levels.
-We quantitatively compare DDD and SCDD results by introducing the spatial cross-correlation function of dislocations of opposite sign as